The fudgiest Chocolate Crinkle Cookies. Deliciously moreish almost ‘brownie-like’ texture. Gluten Free and Dairy Free.

 Chocolate Crinkle Cookies – Totally fudgy and deliciously moreish

 Hands up, who loves the fudgiest of fudgy chocolate cookies?
-The ones with a lightly crisp exterior, encasing a brownie-like middle?
-That your teeth sink into and are slightly sticky and chewy?… Yes?
+The ones with a lightly crisp exterior, encasing a brownie-like middle… That your teeth sink into and are slightly sticky and chewy… Yes?
 That’s a lot of hands out there!
-Need the recipe?
-You’re going to LOVE my new gluten free Chocolate Crinkle Cookies.
+Looks like you need the recipe for these gluten free Chocolate Crinkle Cookies.

-Getting the best texture in a gluten free Crinkle Cookie
+Getting the best texture in gluten free Chocolate Crinkle Cookies

-Although for many of the bakes at Gluten Free Alchemist I do use one of my two main home blends (either blend A or my rice-free flour blend) for these chocolate crinkle cookies, I have blended together a specific ratio of sorghum, tapioca, buckwheat and corn flours to get the texture just right.
+Although many of the bakes at Gluten Free Alchemist use one of our two main home blends (either GFA blend A or my rice-free flour blend B), these chocolate crinkle cookies demanded an individual mix.
+As a result, they use a specific ratio of sorghum, tapioca, buckwheat and corn flours to get the texture just right.
 I make no apology.
 If you want the perfect gluten free cookie, you have to find the right mix.